Andrew Thomas Huang: Career

 With his strength in world-building, Huang continues his foray into narrative with his first feature film Tiger Girl which has received support from Sundance and Film Independent.
 His narrative short "Kiss of the Rabbit God" premiered at Tribeca Film Festival 2019.
+"Kiss of the Rabbit God" was also his first film that addressed his Asian and queer identity.

 Huang graduated with a degree in Fine Art and Animation from the University of Southern California.
+He identifies as queer.